xebialabs/overthere/README.md

 * WinRM is available on Windows Server 2008 and up.
 Overthere supports basic authentication for local accounts and Kerberos authentication for domain accounts.
 Overthere has a built-in WinRM library that can be used from all operating systems by setting the [**connectionType**](#smb_cifs_connectionType) connection option to __WINRM_INTERNAL__.
 When connecting from a host that runs Windows, or when using a "winrs proxy host" that runs Windows, the native WinRM capabilities of Windows, i.e. the `winrs` command, can be used by setting the [**connectionType**](#smb_cifs_connectionType) connection option to __WINRM_NATIVE__.
 * A Telnet Server is available on all Windows Server versions although it might not be enabled.

+To connect to a remote host using the __SMB__ or __CIFS__ protocol, ensure the host is reachable on port 445.

+If you will be connecting as an administrative user, ensure the administrative shares are configured.
+Otherwise, ensure that the user you will be using to connect has access to shares that correspond to the directory you want to access and that the [__pathShareMappings__](#smb_cifs_pathShareMappings) connection option is configured accordingly.

+<a name="smb_cifs_host_setup_telnet"></a>
 ### Password limitations

 Due to a limitation of the `winrs` command, passwords containing a single quote (`'`) or a double quote (`"`) cannot be used when using the __WINRM_NATIVE__ connection type.